 NEW YORK (InsideBitcoins) — In an effort to bring more security and privacy to their online wallet, Blockchain.info has launched a new way to access their services.
-Users of Blockchain can now access their online wallet through a new Tor hidden service, which drastically improves the security of the site for users who wish to remain anonymous.
+Users of Blockchain can now access their online wallet through a new Tor hidden service, which drastically improves the security of the site for users who wish to remain to buy bitcoin anonymously.
 There have been a large number of issues related to using Blockchain over Tor in the past, and most of the problems have been associated with malicious Tor exit nodes.
 With the new hidden service, those malicious nodes can be avoided.

 Tor exit nodes and man-in-the-middle attacks

 There are a few different issues associated with visiting clearnet websites over Tor, but the main problem has to do with malicious exit nodes attempting to deceive a Tor user.
 If end-to-end encryption is not used, then a “man in the middle” (MITM) can basically act as the end server that the Tor user is trying to reach.
 This is obviously a huge issue when using a service like Blockchain’s online wallet because the Tor user would be sending their login credentials to the malicious exit node.